allenai/unified-io-2/README.md

 During training, two examples will be attempted to be packed in a sequence with total input length of 864 input length and target length or 1280.
-A heuristic algorithm will try to find pairs of examples that fit this criteria as data is streamed to the training server, if none are found only one example will be used.
+A heuristic algorithm will try to find pairs of examples that fit this criterion as data is streamed to the training server, if none are found only one example will be used.
 If this happens too frequently it is a good idea to increase the max length.
 Statistics will be logged to wandb to track the packing efficiency.

 ## Evaluation
-Evaluations script are run using eval.py, for example:
+Evaluation script are run using eval.py, for example:

 ```
 python3 t5x/eval.py --gin_file=t5x/examples/unified_io/t5_1_1/large.gin --gin_file=t5x/examples/unified_io/t5_1_1/eval/vision_language.gin --gin.CHECKPOINT_PATH=\"large-3m\" --gin.MIXTURE_OR_TASK_NAME=\"refcoco_unc\" --gin.EVAL_OUTPUT_DIR=\"output\"